Santi-7/render_engine/README.md

 About
 -------------
 This is the second project of a computer graphics course.
-As such, it could be used in similar environments which is why this project will be private until and if permission is granted by the faculty.
+As such, it could be used in similar environments.
+It's unlikely that this project will be mantained or improved in any way but it should remain as a way to satisfy some curious mind out there.

+If you're using this repository as a reference for a class project keep in mind not to copy anything directly, teachers know about GitHub :wink:.

 Authors
 -------------
-This project is made by Santiago Gil Begué and Miguel Jorge Galindo Ramos.
+This project was made by Santiago Gil Begué and Miguel Jorge Galindo Ramos.

+###### [Apache 2.0 license](https://github.com/Santi-7/UNIZAR-30226-2016-01/blob/master/LICENSE).
+If you use this code or parts of it, please name us.